enginecommerce/engine-theme-manual/guides/theme-quality-assurance.md

 {% include page_header.html %}

-Prior to launch, walk through this list to verify the site is up to Engine standards.

-By following these guidelines, any theme builder should be able to ensure the world’s best eCommerce site experience.
+By following these guidelines, theme builders can ensure their customers receive the world’s best eCommerce experience on the Engine platform.

-This document is open-source and is built to be expanded upon.
-If we run into trouble with a certain area, a new task will be added to ensure it doesn’t happen again.
+[This document is open-source]({{ site.repo_url }}) and is built to be expanded.
+By continually revising this document, we will ensure that problems are never encountered more than once.
+If you encounter problems, please [open an issue]({{ site.repo_issues_url }}) or [make a contribution]({{ site.repo_url }}).

-Much of this testing and QA process can be automated.
-That which can be tested should be.
-However, there is extreme value in the human eye and all final tests should be done and verified by a **real** human being.
+Much of this test and QA process can be automated.
+However, there is great value in human experience, so we recommend a **real** human being verify all final quality tests before launch.

+---

 ##### Table of Contents
 {:.no_toc}

-* An unordered list to be replaced with the ToC, excluding the "##### Table of Contents" from above {:toc levels=1}
+* An unordered list to be replaced with the ToC, excluding the "##### Table of Contents" from above {:.no_toc}
+{:toc levels=1}

 ---

 ## Testing Environments

-These tests should be verified and ran in the following browsing environments or size/widths:
+To maximize ecommerce conversion rates, verify these tests in the following browser environments:

 ### Desktop
+{:.no_toc}

 * Windows
   * Firefox 60+